mizmaar3/gulp-automation-boilerplate/readme.md

 # gulp-automation-boilerplate

-> Easy to start with...
+> Project tested with node v 6.2.2

 A very basic boilerplate to start your Javascript project ideally with [ES6](https://babeljs.io/docs/learn-es2015/) and [Less](http://lesscss.org/) css preprocessor.